kunalagratam07-spec/2CSE11/Experiment_03.md

-# Assignment 3 – Advanced Retrieval Queries
+# Experiment 3 – Advanced Retrieval Queries

 ## 🎯 Objective
 To perform advanced filtering, pattern matching, ordering, and salary calculations using the `employee` table.